syncfusion-content/xamarin-docs/Xamarin/Avatar-view/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Syncfusion Xamarin.Forms AvatarView
-description: This section will explain how to initialize and use Xamarin.Forms SfAvataView control in simple way.
+description: Learn how to initialize and use the Xamarin.Forms SfAvatarView control easily.
-platform: xamarin
+platform: Xamarin
 control: SfAvatarView
 documentation: ug
 ---

-# Getting Started With Xamarin AvatarView (SfAvatarView)
+# Getting Started with Xamarin AvatarView (SfAvatarView)

-## Getting started with SfAvatarView
+## Introduction

-This section explains the steps required to work with the [`SfAvatarView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.AvatarView.SfAvatarView.html) control for Xamarin.Forms.
+This section outlines the steps to work with the [`SfAvatarView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.AvatarView.SfAvatarView.html) control in Xamarin.Forms.

 ## Assembly deployment